 Web Designers perform a few different functions.
-The actual design and deployment of a website is related to SEO.
-At Solia we generally do both functions, but they are not the same.
-Web design responds to the following client directive:
+The actual design and deployment of a website are related to SEO.
+At Solia, we generally do both functions, but they are not the same.
+Web design responds to the following client need:

-Directive A: “Please prepare a visually appealing and easily navigable website that contains the information I want to convey to visitors, with my chosen [or approved] style, publish it so that it can be viewed by whoever navigates to its URL, and keep it secure and updated.”
+Create a visually appealing and easily navigable website that contains the information the client wants to convey to visitors, with a nice style, which can be viewed by whoever navigates to its URL, and keep it secure and updated.

-SEO responds to a related, but distinct, client directive:
+SEO responds to a related, but distinct, objective:

-Directive B: “Please help us develop and post content, and place ourselves on a variety of other sites which link to us so that my site will more likely be found by people who may search for the following thing: [following thing identified.]”
+Develop and post content, and place the client’s information on a variety of other sites which link to the client so that the client site will more likely be found by people who may search for the goods or services the client provides.

-Another designer nicely described relationship between design and SEO as follows:
+Another designer nicely described the relationship between design and SEO as follows:

-Solia’s design fee includes primarily design (usually a one time flat fee).
-Depending on the support plan chosen, a basic annual fee covers basic maintenance and support that includes website hosting, simple text edits, website security updates and program upgrades.
-It is responsive to Directive A identified above.
+Solia’s design fee includes primarily design (usually a one-time flat fee).
+Depending on the support plan chosen, a basic annual fee covers basic maintenance and support that includes website hosting, simple text edits, website security updates, and program upgrades.

-Search engine optimization (SEO) responds to Directive B above.
+Search engine optimization (SEO) is the ongoing process of adding content and evaluating performance and getting incoming links (among other things).
 SEO is a very important process for many if not most everyone that has a web presence.
 If client requests the need for SEO, Solia will provide a separate SEO quote based on client’s budget and needs.
 We have a basic plan for a fixed fee of $400 which enhances the site for SEO.
 We have options that involve ongoing SEO work that cost more.

 SEO work typically involves the following key elements, among others: